A walking mobile camp...

-Walking: A walking safari is a great way to explore the amazing Serengeti National Park.
-This comfortable tented camp is private for your group, and stands in a wilderness area within the park.
-Led by a professional, informative and engaging guide you'll explore parts of the Serengeti which are largely free from vehicles.See more ideas for Walking in Tanzania
+Walking safaris: Serengeti National Park is a spectacular option for a walking safari in Tanzania.
+This private tented camp stands in a wilderness area within the park.
+Led by an engaging guide you'll explore parts of the Serengeti that are largely vehicle-free.See more ideas for Walking safaris in Tanzania

 Private villas & houses: A more rustic but still comfortable option for exclusive accommodation for groups and families is the Serengeti Private Mobile.
 It is pretty flexible in its location, moving between campsites for good game viewing and offers a real private safari feel for your group.See more ideas for Private villas & houses in Tanzania

 Attitude towards children: Walking camps can take children over the age of 6 years.